CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1987 - The John R. and Julia Opel Residence, 297 Adirondack Drive, Shelburne VT.
 Commissioned 1985.
 7000 square feet on 12 acres.
 Project architects Paul Aferiat and Reynolds (Renny) Logan.
 Most photos by Richard Bryant/Arcaid.
 Featured in: Architectural Record Houses of 1988; GA Houses 24.
 Bottom two photos by Peter Close, who also built it.
 Structural engineer, Edward Finkel.
 The Opels sold in 2007 to Adirondack Drive LLC, Jeffrey Robbins, who destroyed the house in 2010 except for the pool.
 As of 2017, the pool is also gone.

 1988 - The Garey House, 23 Mauwee Brook Road, Kent CT.
 About 4500 sf on nine acres.
-Ambrosino DePinto & Schmieder were the mechanical engineers.
-Structural engineer, Robert Silman; built by Ambroziatis.
+Ambrosino DePinto & Schmieder, mechanical engineers; structural engineer, Robert Silman; built by Ambroziatis.
 Commissioned in 1983.
-Featured in Architectural Record Houses of 1988.
-Sold in 2002 to Donna and Benjamin Rosen, still owners in 2022.
+Featured in Architectural Record Houses 1988.
+Sold in 2002 to Donna and Benjamin Rosen.
+Addition in 2023 by Handel Architects.
+For sale in 2024.

 1988 - The Charles Gwathmey Apartment, 1115 5th Avenue 10A, New York NY.
 2500 sf.
 Photo by Paul Warchol.
 Status unknown.